daultonb/COSC360Project/milestone-docs/m4_FullSite_Apr13.md

 > Summary of features implemented

-- [x] Status: WIP, Assigned to: Damyn
+- [x] Status: complete, Assigned to: Damyn

 > A 2-3 pages walkthrough document that can be used to test the site by performing the walkthrough you describe.